geudde/attic-chest/pages/13.reference/01.porden/docs.md

 At length diverging, Nature's course we trace,

-From the first embryo, till the plant decays ;
+From the first embryo, till the plant decays;

 How from the germ the leafy stems ascend,

-And deep in earth the fibrous roots extend ;
+And deep in earth the fibrous roots extend;

 How leaves would issue from the inverted root,

-And the green stems in rigid fibres shoot ;f
+And the green stems in rigid fibres shoot;f

 How from pure water, given the powers to share,